CDWC 2017 Policy Priorities

 This 2017, in a political moment in which working-class immigrant communities are facing attacks and scapegoating across the country, we must rise above the fear, unite to protect and assert our rights and advance an agenda that defends the dignity and well being of our families.
 The 2017 Defending Dignity Platform prioritizes new legislation that specifically impacts immigrant working women who represent the majority of domestic workers across the state.
 The California Domestic Worker Coalition has adopted positions on the following bills to uplift the voices of domestic workers on these issues that most impact them and their communities.

-In California, communities are uniting to defend themselves and their families from the threats and policies targeting and criminalizing immigrants and from ongoing mass deportations and separation of families.
-SB54 (De León), The California Values Act, would ensure that State and local law enforcement agencies, school police, and security departments do not engage with nor provide resources to support immigration enforcement processes.
-Furthermore, under SB54, California state agencies, public schools, health facilities, and courthouses would adopt policies that would limit assistance with immigration enforcement to the largest extent possible.
+In California, communities are uniting to defend themselves and their families from the policies that target and criminalize immigrants and from ongoing mass deportations and separation of families.
+SB 54 (De León), The California Values Act, would ensure that state and local law enforcement agencies, school police, and security departments do not engage with nor provide resources to support immigration enforcement processes.
+Furthermore, under SB 54, California state agencies, public schools, health facilities, and courthouses would adopt policies that would limit assistance with immigration enforcement to the largest extent possible.

 Support: SB6 (Hueso) ~ Due Process for All

-Currently in immigration proceedings in the State of California, there is no recognized government funded right to legal counsel for immigrants, and as a result, 68% of immigrants go unrepresented.
+Currently in immigration proceedings in the State of California, there is no recognized, government-funded right to legal counsel for immigrants, and as a result, 68% of immigrants go unrepresented.
 At the same time, those detainees who do receive legal counsel are more than five times more likely to succeed in challenging their deportation.
 SB 6 (Hueso) would create a state funded program to provide access to qualified legal counsel for immigrants facing deportation or removal proceedings.
+SB 54 & SB 6 are needed in order to allow domestic workers to live and work with dignity, to assure access to fair legal representation, and to empower domestic workers to exercise their labor rights without constant fear of deportation.

 Oppose: SB482 (Stone) ~ Unpaid Hours for 24-hr Caregivers

-SB 482 creates a sleep exclusion of up to eight hours from hours worked for a domestic worker who is a live-in or twenty-four (24) hour shift worker.
+SB 482 creates a sleep exclusion of up to eight hours from hours worked for a domestic worker who is a live-in or 24-hour shift worker.
 This bill would roll back protections that domestic workers have had since 1976 to be paid for all hours worked.
-By creating a sleep exclusion, SB482 would repeal this long-standing protection and would undermine permanent overtime protections (SB1015 – Leyva) recently approved by both the legislature and Governor Brown last year.
-It would roll back the recognition of domestic work as legitimate work and condone a situation where workers are not compensated for time they are unable to leave their place of work to be with their loved ones, attend to their own needs and live their lives.
+By creating a sleep exclusion, SB 482 would repeal this long-standing protection and would undermine permanent overtime protections (SB 1015 – Leyva) approved by both the legislature and Governor Brown in 2016.
+It would undermine the recognition of domestic work as legitimate work and condone a situation where workers are not compensated for time they are under the control of the employer and therefore not able to be with their loved ones, attend to their own needs and live their lives.

 Every day, thousands of housecleaners are exposed to harsh chemicals and known carcinogens as they clean the homes of their employers, putting their health at risk.
-SB258 (Lara) would require cleaning companies that produce both household and commercial cleaning products to disclose the chemical ingredients of those products via 1) List of ingredients on the label, 2) List of ingredients available online, and 3) Graphic pictograms (developed by the Environmental Protection Agency) on the label that signal health risks associated with chemical ingredients & are accessible to users in different languages.
+SB 258 (Lara) would require companies that produce household and commercial cleaning products to disclose the chemical ingredients on the product packaging and include graphic pictograms that signal the ingredients’ associated health risks, accessible in different languages.

 Support: AB206 (Gonzalez-Fletcher) ~ Workers Compensation Reform